Felix-Medrano/Fullstack-Test/README.md

 The `create-component.js` script is a utility tool designed to streamline the creation of new React components within the project.
 By running this script, developers can quickly generate the necessary files and boilerplate code for a new component, ensuring consistency and saving time during development.

--Navigate to the frontend project directory in your console to use it.
+- Navigate to the frontend project directory in your console to use it.

 ### Example Commands